Posts tagged donor data

 • Include add-ons and extras like contests, on-course games and entertainment, auctions, and custom player gifts.

-• Live score the event to add an element of professionalism that’s unlike any other and let spectators (as well as event organizers who are keeping an eye on the round’s progress to facilitate an awards ceremony, banquet, reception, or other post-round gathering) follow along on live leaderboards.
+• Live score the event to add an element of professionalism and let spectators (as well as event organizers who are tracking the round’s progress to facilitate post-round events) follow along on live leaderboards.

 • Build in ways to connect with employees and/or clients, such as through a pre- or post-round meal or reception, on-course interactions, the opportunity to volunteer, or informal networking.

-• Be strategic when making hole assignments and how they might further business objectives.
-For example, you may want to pair your company’s top executives with their counterparts from a major partner or prospective client to spend the day on the course talking business and potentially even closing deals.
+• Be strategic with hole assignments to further business objectives.
+For example, you may want to pair your company’s top executives with their counterparts from a partner or prospective client to talk business and potentially even close deals.
 Or group staff or board members from the benefiting charity with potential partners or donors to help advance their mission and open doors for additional support.

 One woman putts while three look on holding golf clubs at a corporate golf event.